For people with respiratory problems, knowing the best essential oils for respiratory support can be of great help.

 Juniper does a great job in helping the body fight infections especially colds and flu.
 It supports the respiratory system and clears congestion, helping you breathe better.

-However, you need to be cautious with tea tree essential oil, because it can sometimes cause skin-sensitization reaction.
+However, you need to be cautious with tea tree essential oil, because it can sometimes cause a skin-sensitization reaction.

 Skin sensitization is a type of allergic reaction that occurs in places other than where the oil is applied.
 Some of the symptoms include itchy skin, rashes and eczema.